johnsogg/cs2270/tests/test-1-review.md

 Design
 =====

-Design an algorithm that creates a copy of a binary search tree, but with the inorder search traversal reversed.
+Design an algorithm that creates a copy of a binary tree, but with the inorder search traversal reversed.
 For example, if the input tree has inorder traversal order [3, 7, 9, 9, 10, 15], the resulting tree should have traversal order [ 15, 10, 9, 9, 7, 3 ].
+Note that this is a plain binary tree, __not__ a binary search tree.

 You don't need to write C++.
 Just convince us that you can identify the general strategy, what the main problems are, and so on.
 You